The Honey Bee - the official State Insect of Kansas since 1976.

 Appropriate minutes of all open meetings shall be available for inspection by the public upon request to the Secretary or the Secretary's designee.
 The Secretary or the Secretary's designee will make a written or audio record of the proceedings of each closed meeting.
 The record will be preserved for at least two years after the meeting.
 See our Newsletter Archive page for previous meeting minutes.

-Become a member, renew your membership, or sign-up for the Fall 2017 Meeting - using the convenience of PayPal - no forms need to be printed or mailed.
-Here's the 2017/2018 Membership Form if you would like to print mail for membership as well as the October 2017 Meeting Agenda & Registration for the conference.
+Become a member, renew your membership, or sign-up for the conferences.
+Using the convenience of PayPal - no forms need to be printed or mailed.
+Here's the 2021 membership form if you would like to print mail for membership.
+Our most current newsletter (January, 1st Quarter 2021 edition) "The Cappings" is available.

 © All rights reserved by Kansas Honey Producers Association.